-My altered-ego DL and I endured two weeks of intense covid attack, with opposite effects on our writing.
-DL withdrew from his blog (https://laskenlog.blogspot.com/) which he uses for polemics, proofs that he is right and others are wrong.
-This happened one febrile night when we dreamed we were in India, DL and I, marching in a festival of brilliant colors.
-I felt like I had left the earth to visit another dimension so I could face my life and the covid enemy with renewed will.
+My altered-ego DL [Read his blog at https://laskenlog.blogspot.com/] and I endured two weeks of intense covid attack, with opposite effects on our expression.
+DL withdrew from polemics, his proofs that he is right and others wrong.
+I was impelled to write.
+It happened one febrile night when we dreamed we were in India, DL and I, marching in a festival of brilliant colors.
+I felt I had left earth to seek sustenance in another dimension, to help me face life and the covid enemy with renewed will.
 I went directly from the dream to my computer and wrote this account of the sweat lodge.
-By contrast, DL reported after the dream that his polemics had become "unstable," that he cannot read his blog now without screaming.
+By contrast, DL reported after the dream that his polemics had become "unstable," that he cannot read his own or others' now without screaming.

 Earlier, as the ordeal unfolded, we crouched near the killer for long hours, close enough to see its awful face.
 Henry James wrote that nearness to death makes characters more interesting, and this thought prompted me to nag at DL that I'm his character, waiting to be made interesting.
 I felt a spiritual retreat was required to handle the challenge properly.
-We were sweating anyway, so I suggested to DL that we visit and refurbish an ancient sweat lodge I had discovered in the Mojave, an assemblage of stones where for centuries men gathered to sit naked around coals to sweat and reduce themselves to an essence.
+We were sweating anyway, so I suggested that we visit and refurbish an ancient sweat lodge I had discovered in the Mojave, an assemblage of stones where for centuries men gathered to sit naked around coals to sweat and reduce themselves to an essence.
 I explained that only men were permitted in the sweat lodge because they had their own essence, which was not the same as a woman's essence.

 DL was sold.
 We went to the Family Dollar Store in Pearblossom and bought food, water, charcoal briquettes, lighter fluid and matches, then we located and occupied the sweat lodge.